-11. For five of the eight regional economic communities, productive integration is their poorest-performing dimension of regional integration.
+11. For five of the eight RECs, productive integration is their poorestperforming dimension of regional integration.
 This shows that most of the communities are lagging in terms of intraregional intermediate exports and imports, and are recording a very low merchandise trade complementarity index.
 This is despite the fact that very low levels of productive integration hamper effective regional integration, as productive integration is central to enhancing industrialization and trade in an intraregional economic community and intra-African context.
-It is also critical to integrating African economies into regional value chains and global value chains in keeping with the ambitions upheld in Agenda 2063 of the Africa Union.
+It is also critical to integrating African economies into regional value chains and global value chains, as envisioned in Agenda 2063.

-12. Both the Arab Maghreb Union and the East African Community (EAC) are taking the lead in productive integration with index scores of 0.449 and 0.434, respectively, while the Economic Community of West African States (ECOWAS) is the least integrated regional bloc with an index score of 0.220.
-Despite the low performance of the majority of regional economic communities on productive integration, there are several initiatives being carried out to improve the situation, including some that are supported by ECA.
-For example, ECA is providing technical support and working collaboratively with the SADC secretariat and SADC member States to assist them in domesticating the SADC industrialization strategy and road map (2015-2063), designed to accelerate industrialization in the region through beneficiation and value addition for socioeconomic transformation.
+12. The AMU and the East African CommunityEAC are taking the lead in productive integration, with index scores of 0.449 and 0.434, respectively, while the Economic Community of West African States ECOWAS is the least integrated regional bloc in the productive integration dimension, with an index score of 0.220.
+Despite the low performance of the majority of RECs on productive integration, there are several initiatives being carried out to improve the situation, including some that are supported by ECA.
+For example, ECA is providing technical support and working collaboratively with the SADC secretariat and SADC member States to assist them in domesticating the SADC Industrialization Strategy and Roadmap (2015-2063), designed to accelerate industrialization in the region through beneficiation and value addition for socioeconomic transformation.
 A draft protocol on industry has been developed to promote competitive industrial bases in the region.
-SADC has undertaken studies to establish priority regional value chains in the agroprocessing, minerals and pharmaceuticals industries so as to increase intraregional trade and integration into global value chains.
+SADC has undertaken studies to establish priority regional value chains in the agroprocessing,